Last Updated : February 28, 2024

-Real-world evidence (RWE) is evidence about the use, safety, and effectiveness of a medical product, technology, or drug that is based on data from the real-world health care setting.
-It is playing an increasing role in health care decisions.
+Real-world evidence (RWE) is evidence about the use, safety, and effectiveness of a drug, medical product, or technology based on data from a real-world health care setting.
+It is playing an increasingly important role in health care policy and practice decision-making.

 During a presentation at the 2021 CADTH symposium entitled Real-World Evidence and Health Technology Assessment: Past, Present, and Future, CADTH launched a learning period to better understand how to optimize the use of RWE to inform decision-making for drugs for rare diseases.

-CADTH is actively gathering case studies from organizations who have been generating or integrating RWE for decision-making in their work.
+CADTH is actively gathering case studies from organizations that generate or integrate RWE into their work, including:

 CADTH is currently participating in several international RWE and real-world data initiatives, including:

-If you have questions about CADTH’s work to support RWE for decision-making, email@example.com.
+If you have questions about CADTH’s work to support RWE for decision-making, contact us at [email protected].